BBMRI-ERIC/csv2cbio/example/README.md

 ````

 Simple enough!
 Just describes the study and cancer, the client, their samples and possibly some custom resource file.
-But world is not that simple, right?
+But dealing with data is usually not that simple, right?

 ### CBioPortal Specifics
 Reserved keywords are all of the above: global variables (e.g. `delimier`), `patients`... etc.